taichi-dev/soft2d-for-unity/Docs/English/Collider.md

 A collider is an obstacle that blocks the movement of bodies.
 In the code, it corresponds to the `ECollider` type.

 ## Parameter Panel
-- Unity 2D Collider
+- 2D Collider
   - The Unity 2D collider component of the Collider, currently supports Box / Circle / Capsule / Polygon / Composite types.
   - The type and size of the Collider are controlled by its Collider2D component.
-- Is it Dynamic
+- Dynamic
   - No: Static.
 Not moving.
   - Yes: Dynamic.
 Moves at the user-specified speed or simulates automatically.
 - Linear Velocity